Flexible Work Arrangement

 - Requesting a Flexible Work Arrangement

-- To establish a Flexible Work Arrangement, the Professional Staff Member must complete the Flexible Work Arrangement Request form and submit it to his or her immediate supervisor.
+- To establish a Flexible Work Arrangement, the Professional Staff Member must complete the Flexible Work Arrangement Request Form [PDF] and submit it to his or her immediate supervisor.

 - The Professional Staff Member and immediate supervisor then discuss the details of the Flexible work Arrangement request and whether or not the request is feasible.

 - Determining Feasibility of a Flexible Work Arrangement